 - Stir fry the green onions on high flame for a minute or two and add the manchurian balls.

 - Mix together all the ingredients mentioned under sauces and add that to the pan.
-Lower the flame, and cover and cook for 2-3 minutes.
+Lower the flame, cover and cook for 2-3 minutes.
 This helps cook the manchurian balls from inside just in case they are still a bit raw.

 - By this time, the sauces should start thickening up.
 Add noodles, capsicum, snow peas and cabbage to the pan.
 Increase the flame and stir fry for 2-3 minutes till the sauce thickens up further and coats everything.